How to stay safe traveling in Thailand

 When tourists come to Thailand, they often worry about safety.
 Frankly, Thailand is one of the safest countries in the world and the safest country I’ve ever lived in (including the UK and the good old USA).
-But, like in any other country, some dangers are lurking so it pays to be careful.
+But, like in any other country, some dangers are lurking so it pays to be careful if you want to be sure you stay safe traveling in Thailand.

-If you are even slightly worried about safety in Thailand, take heed of these ten tips on how to stay safe in Thailand and, bar any unfortunate accidents, you’ll have a fabulous vacation.
+If you are even slightly worried, just take heed of these ten tips and, bar any unfortunate accidents, you’ll have a fabulous vacation.

 10. Don’t Cram Too Many People Into a Tuk-Tuk – Most tourists in Thailand take a tuk-tuk at least once.
 A tuk-tuk is a motorized rickshaw on 3 wheels and, while fun,tuk-tuks can also be dangerous.
 To make sure your ride in a tuk-tuk is interesting and not hospital-admitting, don’t put more than 2-3 people in a tuk-tuk and, that way, nobody will fall out of the side.